bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Resilient

-Your character may add their [[Strength#Physique]] skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.
+Your character may add their [[Physique]] skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.

 ---